L1Blom/RAG/README.md

 ```

 ## TODO's and wishes
+- Unit tests
 - More file formats like PDF
+- Saving the vectorstore
 - Upload files
 - Other API's than OpenAI and other LLM's
+- A simple frontend from the GitHub community

 ## Contributing